 There are many types of DDoS attacks.
 Some are purely volumetric, meant to deny access to your web applications by saturating available bandwidth.
 In many cases, a firewall is not enough to stop volumetric attacks.
 If your NGINX instance has a 10 Gb network card, ModSecurity cannot mitigate an attack of more than 10 Gbps, not accounting for the legitimate traffic your traffic is handling.
 To mitigate volumetric DDoS attacks, you need to add rules further downstream, for example at your router or ISP, or use an external proxy such as a CDN or other cloud‑based DDoS protection service.

-For more information about the ModSecurity WAF, see the NGINX Plus Admin Guide:
+For more information about NGINX ModSecurity WAF, see our documentation:

-- Using the OWASP CRS with the NGINX Plus with ModSecurity WAF
+- Using the OWASP CRS with the NGINX ModSecurity WAF

-- Using the Trustwave ModSecurity® Rules with the NGINX Plus with ModSecurity WAF
+- Using the ModSecurity Rules from Trustwave SpiderLabs with the NGINX ModSecurity WAF

-To start a free trial of NGINX Plus with ModSecurity WAF, contact the NGINX sales team.
+To start a free trial of NGINX Plus with NGINX ModSecurity WAF, contact the NGINX sales team.